LabForComputationalVision/bias_free_denoising/README.md

 ### BFBatchNorm2d

-The traditional BatchNorm layer `nn.BatchNorm2d()` introduces additive constants during the mean subtraction step and addition of learned constant step (`affine=True` option in PyTorch).
+The traditional BatchNorm layer `nn.BatchNorm2d()` introduces additive constants during the mean subtraction step and addition of learned constant step (the `affine=True` option in PyTorch).
 We provide PyTorch code for a bias-free BatchNorm layer [`BFBatchNorm2d()`](models/BFBatchNorm2d.py), which eliminates the subtraction/addition steps (i.e., it only divides by standard deviation).
 This can be used in place of `nn.BatchNorm2d()` to produce a bias-free version of a network.
 Please refer to [`dncnn.py`](models/dncnn.py) for example usage.